 - i.
 Bogardus Social Distance Scale

 - ii.
-Thurstone Scales

-- iii.
-Semantic Differential
+Thurstone Scales iii.
+Semantic

-- iv.
+- Differential iv.
 Guttman Scales

 - v.
 Likert Scales

 The Borgadus Social Distance Scale as a measurement technique which is used to determine the willingness of people to participate in social relations with other people to different extents of closeness.
 The Thurstone scale is a composite measure which is constructed in line with weights assigned by to specified indicators of some variables.
 Semantic differential is described as a questionnaire format in which respondents are asked to rate items in terms of two opposing adjectives and Guttman scale as a composite measure which is used to summarise different discrete observations.
 In the development of questionnaires, standardised response categories such as "strongly disagree, disagree, agree and strongly agree" have been used to determine the relative intensity of different items Likert scales were used in the development of simple indexes which assigned scores to the respective response categories.
 This latter approach integrated the respective strengths of indexes and scales.
-Each index was constructed by accumulating the scores assigned to individual attributes or variables whilst in the case of scales, scores were assigned to patterns of responses.
+Each index was constructed by accumulating the scores assigned to patterns of responses.
 The scales took into account the differences in intensity of different items reflecting the variables being measured and are thus said to be superior to indexes (Babbie, 2007).